wcushen/acm-sno-lab/INFRASTRUCTURE.md

 ## HAProxy on Base Host

-This should all be in dnsmasq/named/bind ! but hey ... for now 🤷.

 As we only have a single Base Host (which is also our point of entry for all clusters) we use HAproxy as an external load balancer so we can route from the Client.

 ```bash